Parth099/Azure-Certs/AZ-104/04 - IAM/03 - Azure Management and Idenities - Locks and Governance.md

 Azure Policy needs to often _remediate_ non-compliant resources.
 For this it needs an _Identity_.
 You can choose between System Assigned or User Assigned, both with the level of permissions.

+Suppose there is a policy assigned at two different levels where each policy prescribes a different effect for the same resource.
+There are rules to determine which policy effect will be applied:
+1. a `deny` overrides all other effects
+2. ---

 ## Management Groups

 A MG is used to logically segregate subscriptions.
 There is only one root however known as the `Tenant Root Group`.
 A MG can have child MGs but the limit is 6 layers deep excluding the `root`.
 Applying a policy to a MG (scope: MG) the policy will apply to all children (even nested).

+Note: You cannot move subscriptions between MGs not can many MGs be the parent of a subscription.

 [^1]: For any lock the user still must have access to the object to see it initially.
 [^2]: Azure gives users the ability to move resources to another RG or Subscription.